DecentraLabsCom/Lab-Gateway/docs/workflows/laboratory-connectivity.md

 - `FMU_BACKEND_MODE=local` is the Gateway-local development and test path.
 - `FMU_BACKEND_MODE=station` is the production-target path: `fmu-runner` calls the Lab Station internal FMU executor at `FMU_STATION_BASE_URL` with `FMU_STATION_INTERNAL_TOKEN`.

 The station executor is an internal service.
 Do not publish it through the gateway's public edge or reuse browser access tokens as its internal authentication token.
+In **Full + N Lite**, the Full backend remains the authority while each Lite owns the local Station route.
+In **standalone `blockchain-services` + N Lite**, the standalone backend owns the authority and each Lite supplies its own Station/Guacamole/Ops plane.

 ## Station management plane